 But don’t be like them, though.
 Don’t work out in a futile attempt to quell your insecurities.

-Lift heavy ass weights and become stronger, because it will make you a better man.
+Find a good workout routine, stick to it, and become stronger, because it will make you a better man.
 Your physical strength will bleed into other areas of your life—you will have strength in your romantic relationships, strength in your friendships, and strength in accomplishing your personal goals.

 Having the strength to lift 500 pounds off of the ground is no small feat—it takes discipline, it takes focus, and it takes a certain mindset; it takes strength of body and strength of mind.